 Since the timing of sampling coincides with the start of spawning for this species in Seton Lake, this apparent gradient of abundance along the longitudinal axis of the lake appears to reflect differential spawning use among the inflow, mid and outflow sections.
 This could be related to differences in the temperature profiles and/or the varying degrees of fine sediment deposition according to proximity to the diversion inflows, as described by the physical conditions monitoring (Section 3.1).
 Other factors contributing to the observed distribution could also include differential food base availability or foraging opportunities among the sections (which may also link to the associated physical conditions).
-The 2020 results provided an additional set of data points contributing to the described patterns; however, these results should still be considered provisional until the information from all the study years are available.
-Data from the remaining monitoring years will contribute to the weight of evidence.
+The 2021 results provided an additional set of data points contributing to the described patterns.
+Data from the final monitoring year in 2022 will be useful for contributing to the weight of evidence.

-As in each previous year, the Seton Lake gwenis were noticeably smaller than the Anderson Lake gwenis, particularly after Age-2 (median sizes at Age-3 = 195 mm vs. 260 mm, respectively, as of Year 8 (2020)).
+As in each previous year, the Seton Lake gwenis were noticeably smaller than the Anderson Lake gwenis, particularly after Age-2 (median sizes at Age-3 = 195 mm vs. 258 mm, respectively, as of Year 9 (2021)).
 As reported by the BRGMON-6 program, zooplankton (which is the primary food item for gwenis) were less than half as abundant in Seton Lake than in Anderson Lake (Limnotek 2016).
 This smaller food base coupled with the larger population size in Seton Lake (of both gwenis and Gates/Portage sockeye juveniles) may be important factors contributing to the reduced growth relative to Anderson Lake gwenis.
 There could also be other factors contributing to the different growth rates among the age classes, such as: changes in habitat use (e.g., nearshore vs. offshore); changes in foraging behaviour (e.g., extent of diel vertical migration), differences in interaction with the stratification of temperature or turbidity, etc. as the fish age and grow within each of the study lakes.
 However, based on the information available from this program, weighting the relevance of these explanations would be entirely speculative.

 As reported previously, the maximum assessed ages (based on scale ageing) were different between the lakes.
-Again in Year 8 (2020), the oldest fish in Seton Lake were Age-3 (and sexually mature) versus Age-4 in Anderson Lake, which is the same as what was reported for BRGMON-6
+Again in Year 9 (2021), the oldest fish in Seton Lake were Age-3 (and sexually mature) versus Age-4 in Anderson Lake, which is the same as what was reported for BRGMON-6 (Limnotek 2016).

-(Limnotek 2016).
 Also, the O. nerka juveniles (Ages 1 and 2; <180 mm) in the catch from both lakes were likely all gwenis offspring based on size at the time of sampling.

-As in previous study years, the majority (i.e., 67%) of the gwenis sampled in Seton Lake during the late September to early October 2020 survey were mature and in some stage of spawning readiness (assessed as green (34%), gravid (18%), or ripe (49%) by gently squeezing the belly to express gametes).
+As in previous study years, the majority (i.e., 86%) of the gwenis sampled in Seton Lake during the late September to early October 2021 survey were mature and in some stage of spawning readiness (assessed as green (34%), gravid (18%), or ripe (49%) by gently squeezing the belly to express gametes).
 This suggests that spawning in Seton Lake by this species occurs around the time of the annual fish population index sampling, or shortly thereafter.
-Also, >90% of mature gwenis in spawning-ready condition were sampled in the bottom-set nets at depths \geq 20 m, and between 45 to 90 m horizontal distance from the lake edge again in 2020.
+Also, >90% of mature gwenis in spawning-ready condition were sampled in the bottom-set nets at depths \geq 20 m, and between 45 to 90 m horizontal distance from the lake edge again in 2021.
 Since these results have been consistent during each monitoring survey to-date, these locations of capture likely reflect the spatial distribution of these fish during their spawning period in this lake.